 SAN DIEGO DISABILITY BENEFITS

-If you live in San Diego and need disability benefits, you are in the right place.
+If you live in San Diego and need SSDI and SSI benefits, you are in the right place.
 Cannon Disability Law can help you file for Social Security Disability and Supplemental Security Income benefits in California.

 As soon as you cannot return to work because of a severe medical condition, you should apply for benefits.
 Why?
 First, you need to apply because you cannot receive ongoing monthly benefits until you apply for them.
 Second, any past due benefits you might receive are also tied to the date of your application.
 Learn more about past due disability benefits here.

 THERE ARE TWO TYPES OF DISABILITY BENEFITS – SSI & SSD BENEFITS

 There are two types of disability insurance: Social Security Disability benefit and Supplemental Security Income benefits.

 In order to qualify for Social Security Disability (SSD) benefits, you must have a work history.
 SSD benefits pay out to you and certain members of your family if you are “insured.”
 This means you have worked long enough and paid Social Security taxes.
 SSD benefits come with Medicare.

 Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.

 SSI benefits are a “supplement” to SSD benefits.
 Eligibility is based on your medical condition and financial need.
 It is also a benefit you can receive if you have never had a job.
 Or, if you have only worked for a short period of time.
 In order to win SSI benefits, you must also meet the income and asset rules.
 SSI benefits also come with Medicaid.

 To qualify financially, you must not own significant assets (a cabin, snowmobiles, a boat) or have more than $2000 in the bank.
 The financial asset rules that govern SSI are complex.
 Therefore, you may need the help of an SSI benefits attorney to navigate your eligibility.

 APPLYING FOR SOCIAL SECURITY DISABILITY BENEFITS IN SAN DIEGO